-Salcef Group management assesses the Group's performance using certain indicators not provided for by the IFRS.
+Salcef Group management assesses the Group's performance using certain performance measures not provided for by the IFRS.
 Although they are derived from the consolidated financial statements, they cannot be considered as substitutes of the IFRS indicators.
-Group management constructs the following alternative performance measures using the historical figures and they only relate to the reporting period covered by this document and they are not representative of the group's future performance.
+Group management constructs the following alternative performance measures using the historical figures and they only relate to the reporting period covered by this report.
+They are not representative of the Group's future performance.